Soft Push Requests: How to Never Waste Your One-Shot Permission Dialog

 The Soft Push Pattern Explained

-Display your own UI asking: 'Want to receive notifications about deals and updates?' with Yes and No buttons.
+Amply fires a deeplink like happens://soft-push-request; your app listens for it and renders its own UI asking, for example, 'Want to receive notifications about deals and updates?' with Yes and No buttons.
+Amply decides when to trigger; your app owns the visual layer.

-Now trigger the real system permission dialog.
+Now your app triggers the real system permission dialog.
 The user has already expressed intent, so they are far more likely to tap 'Allow.'

 Do NOT trigger the system dialog.
 You have saved your one-shot permission for a later time when the user may be more engaged.